qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ``Output geometry type`` [enumeration]
-  The output geometry strongly depends on the expression you will choose: for instance, if you want to create a buffer than the geometry type has to be a polygon
+  The output geometry strongly depends on the expression you will choose: for instance, if you want to create a buffer then the geometry type has to be a polygon

+  Available options are:

   * Polygon
   * Line